demisto/content/content/Packs/MicrosoftGraphAPI/Integrations/MicrosoftGraphAPI/README.md

  - The resource is ***/applications***

 So in order to list all the applications using the integration, we would run the command: `!msgraph-api resource=/applications http_method=GET`

+## Notes
+- In order to limit the number of results returned from Microsoft Graph API, the default value of the *odata* command argument is `$top=10`.
+Some of the Graph APIs do not support the `top` resource, and in that case the following error message will be returned: `This resource does not support custom page sizes.
+Please retry without a page size argument.`
+In this case, you can modify the *odata* command argument to not include the `top` resource.
+For example, run the command with the *odata* command argument set to `$count=true` to include a count of the total number of items in a collection alongside the page of data values returned from Microsoft Graph.